stefan-hoeck/idris2-streams/docs/src/HTTP.md

 * Split of the request header by streaming and accumulating chunks of bytes until an empty line (represented as '"\r\n\r\n"') is encountered.
-* Split the header along line breaks and process the start lines followed by the request headers.
+* Split the header along line breaks and process the start line followed by the request headers.
-* Analyze the request and process the body accordingly.
+* Analyze the request headers and process the body accordingly.
 * Answer with a suitable response.

 In addition to the above, we might consider putting a limit on the size of the request header to make sure it conveniently fits into memory.
-We should also limit the request body, depending on the kind of data it contains.
+We should also limit size of the request body, depending on the kind of data it contains.
+In a real application, such limits would be part of a larger set of configuration settings but here we hard-code them to keep things simple.

 ```idris
 MaxHeaderSize : Nat